nv-morpheus/Morpheus/docs/source/morpheus_quickstart_guide.md

 - **AI Cybersecurity Capabilities**

     Deploy your own models using common deep learning frameworks.
-Or get a jump-start in building applications to identify leaked sensitive information, detect malware or fraud, do network mapping, flag user behavior changes, or and identify errors via logs by using one of NVIDIA’s pre-trained and tested models.
+Or get a jump-start in building applications to identify leaked sensitive information, detect malware or fraud, do network mapping, flag user behavior changes, and identify errors via logs by using one of NVIDIA’s pre-trained and tested models.

 ## Setup